15 WordPress Mistakes to Avoid at all Costs

 WordPress allows you to create categories and tags easily.
 This can help you to group related posts to enhance accessibility.
 Often times, people get carried away and end up creating category after category to go with each new post.

 Unfortunately, many people don’t tag their posts as much as they categorize them.
 They end up creating hundreds of categories and few (if any) tags.
 This is not good for your SEO and site architecture.
 Furthermore, you can use categories and tags interchangeably.
 You can even use tags in navigation menus just like categories.
-Learn more about Categories vs Tags in the Codex.
+Learn more about WordPress categories vs tags in this guide on our blog.

 I’m guilty of this one.
 In a rush to launch their site and start making money (haha), many WordPress users often forget to change their favicons.
 You will spot sites that have favicons from their hosting providers e.g. Bluehost or from their framework company e.g. Genesis.

 Just like your logo, your favicon is your identity on the web.
 Moreover, your visitors will see your favicon when they bookmark your site.
 As you can see, these are great reasons to change your favicon.
-It’s easy work as you will see in Redesigning Your WordPress Website (To Add A Personal Touch).
+It’s easy work as you will see in our guide on how to add a WordPress favicon.

 Stuck between WordPress.com and WordPress.org?
 Don’t know which option to choose?
 Many beginners often make the wrong choice and end up regretting later.

-While each platform has its benefits, self-hosted WordPress is a great option for many a business – small and large since it gives you more control over your website.
+While each platform has its benefits, self-hosted WordPress (.ORG) is a great option for many a business – small and large since it gives you more control over your website.
 You own your domain and content, plus there are many affordable hosting options available.
 But in the end, choose a platform that suits your needs.
 This guide on WordPress.com vs WordPress.org should help.

-11. Not Having A Mobile Or Responsive Site
+11. Not Having a Mobile or Responsive Website

 The future is mobile and you’re doing yourself a disservice if your WordPress website can’t adapt to mobile devices.
 If your website is not mobile friendly, you might be losing out on a lot of business.
 Other than that, Google will penalize you if your mobile traffic redirects to your desktop homepage.

 You can mobilize your site by simply using a responsive WordPress theme from the get go.
 Responsive design (uses HTML + CSS3) ensures your website looks good on all devices irrespective of the screen width.
 But if you’re married to your current non-mobile ready design you can use a plugin such as WPtouch (if you must).

-The contact form is an integral part of any website.
-The contact page should work really hard for your online business, but it is surprising to see how many WordPress users shoot themselves in the foot by forgetting to include a contact form on their contact pages.
+The contact page is an integral part of most websites.
+It should work really hard for your online business, but it is surprising to see how many WordPress users shoot themselves in the foot by forgetting to include a one.

 14. Forgetting Google Analytics

 Google Analytics helps you to break down your traffic, so you will know what to optimize for better performance.
-We recommend installing Google Analytics and signing up with Google Webmaster Tools.
+We recommend installing Google Analytics and signing up with Google Search Console.